-System Components: twelve (12) months from date of acceptance.
+System Components: 12 months from date of acceptance.

-Systems Integrator shall provide twenty-four (24) hour emergency service for all reported system operational failures during such twelve (12) month warranty period.
-The system must be fully operational within forty-eight (48) hours.
-Include all necessary maintenance for the entire integrated system for the twelve (12) month warranty period.
-On-site service response shall be within four (4) hours of the initial request for service and shall be provided twenty-four (24) hours a day, seven (7) days a week inclusive of all holidays.
+Systems Integrator shall provide 24 hour emergency service for all reported system operational failures during such 12-month warranty period.
+The system must be fully operational within 48 hours.
+Include all necessary maintenance for the entire integrated system for the 12-month warranty period.
+On-site service response shall be 4 hours of the initial request for service and shall be provided 24 hours a day,7 days a week inclusive of all holidays.

 Service requests shall be reported via phone call to a designated service toll free phone number provided by the Systems Integrator.